asaldelkhosh/Line-Recommendation/README.md

 # Broadcaster
-Building a WebRTC video and audio Broadcaster in Golang using ION-SFU, and media devices

 ### What is this project?
+Building a WebRTC video and audio Broadcaster in Golang using ION-SFU, and media devices.

 ### What is WebRTC ?
 WebRTC or **Web Real-Time Communication** is a free open-source project providing